Between 2001 and 2011 I passed through Irish border control 8 times. Seven of those were illicit and I was always at risk of being denied entry.

 No hesitation.
 Nothing complicated; no explanation, nothing extra.

-In May of 2011, I was leaving Ireland to return to the U.S. and my flight was delayed by one day.
-Returning to border control with the unstamped passport that I'd had replaced while in the State, I said too much....
+In May of 2011, I had replaced my expired passport while in Ireland.
+I was leaving to return to the U.S., and my flight was delayed by one day.
+Returning to border control with the unstamped passport, I said too much....